shubhamprasad0/zoom-transcript-analyzer/DOCUMENTATION.md

 2. Login with your Zoom account.
 (In case the login button doesn't disappear after login, refresh the page)
 3. Enter meeting ID (without spaces) which has a recording on the zoom cloud.
 (Only paid zoom acccounts can have cloud recordings).
 Cloud recordings can be checked [here.](https://zoom.us/recording)
 4. The UI should update with transcript and questions.

+# Potential Improvements

+1. Transcripts can be saved in a database against the meeting id to avoid calling the zoom api again for fetching transcripts.
+2. Error handling can be much better.
+Currently, many edge cases can cause the app to fail as a lot of the code assumes the APIs will work as expected (due to time constraints).
+3. Had plans to try different preprocessing techniques (using spacy or NLTK) to better identify sentences.
+The current implementation is just a crude implementation using regex.
+4. Had also planned a separate python service for ML and containerized applications (skipped due to time constraints).
+So, instead ended up using the HuggingFace inference endpoint.
+Potential for improvement by finetuning the model on custom data.
+4. Have skipped adding tests (unit and integration tests)
+5. Had planned to deploy on vercel to make usage easier; this would have allowed anyone to directly use the app without setting up a zoom oauth app or huggingface app.
+(Facing issue here as token is not getting set properly in vercel env, need to debug that)